0xERR0R/dns-proxy/README.md

 dns-proxy as DoT with Let's encrypt certificate and duckdns domain "test.duckdns.org".
 Uses 2 blocky instances as DoH resolver (192.168.178.3 and 192.168.178.5).
-Clients can use either "test.duckdns.org" for anonymous or " XXX.test.duckdns.org" for named access (in this case XXX will be passed to blocky for logging and filtering purposes).
+Clients can use either "test.duckdns.org" for anonymous or " XXX.test.duckdns.org" for named access (in this case XXX will be passed to blocky as client name for logging and filtering purposes).

 ```yaml
 version: "2.1"